Backpropagation from KL Projections: Differential and Exact I-Projection Correspondences: Preliminaries and notation

-For a scalar function $h$, $\nabla h$ denotes the gradient; for vector-valued $F$, $JF$ denotes the Jacobian.
-The vector $\mathbf{1}$ denotes an all-ones vector of appropriate dimension.
-We write $a\propto b$ to indicate equality up to a positive, state-independent constant, followed by normalization to land in a simplex. \paragraph{Probability simplices and interiors.} Let $\mathcal{X}$ be a finite set with $|\mathcal{X}|=n$.
-We identify distributions on $\mathcal{X}$ with vectors in the $n$-simplex
+For a scalar function $h$, we write $\nabla h$ for its gradient.
+For a vector-valued map $F$, we write $JF$ for its Jacobian.
+The vector $\mathbf 1$ denotes the all-ones vector of the relevant dimension.
+We write $a\propto b$ when $a$ and $b$ agree up to a positive, state-independent constant, followed by normalization to return to a simplex.

-Whenever we take logarithms (for messages or beliefs) we work on $\Delta^\circ(\mathcal{X})$ so that all coordinates are strictly positive.
+\paragraph{Probability simplices and relative interiors.} Let $\mathcal{X}$ be a finite set with $|\mathcal{X}|=n$.
+We identify probability distributions on $\mathcal{X}$ with points of the simplex